mangadev-dev-to/hands-on-kafka/README.md

 # What is Kafka in a nutshell?

-Kafka is a distributed streaming platform that is designed to handle real-time data feeds with high throughput and fault tolerance.
-It consists of servers and clients that communicate via a high-performance TCP network protocol.
-It can be deployed on bare-metal hardware, virtual machines, and containers in on-premise as well as cloud environments.
+Kafka is a distributed streaming platform designed for handling real-time data feeds with high throughput and fault tolerance.
+It operates through servers and clients communicating via a high-performance TCP network protocol.
+Kafka can be deployed on various infrastructures including bare-metal hardware, virtual machines, and containers, both on-premise and in cloud environments.

-And to make it work properly you need, at least, to understand these four definitions:
+To comprehend Kafka thoroughly, it's essential to understand these key definitions:

 - **Topic**: think of a topic as a category or a channel where messages are organized and published.
 It's like a virtual inbox or bulletin board where messages related to a specific theme or subject are posted.
-- **Event**: a piece of data or a message that represents a specific action or occurrence, that will be sent to a topic.
+- **Event**: represents a piece of data or a message denoting a specific action or occurrence, which is transmitted to a topic.
-- **Producer**: is like a sender or a publisher that generates and sends events to topics.
+- **Producer**: acts as a sender or publisher, generating and dispatching events to topics.
 - **Consumer**: is like a receiver or a subscriber that reads and processes events from topics.
 It's responsible for fetching and handling messages from the topics it subscribes to.

 # How does it work?

-Let's imagine we have an e-commerce and we have a distributed system, as follows:
+Let's illustrate Kafka's functionality using an e-commerce scenario with a distributed system:

-- **Order Service**: responsible for listing products and checkout process
+- **Order Service**: responsible for managing product listings and the checkout process.
-- **Inventory Service**: responsible for updating product quantity
+- **Inventory Service**: handles updates to product quantities
-- **Notification Service**: responsible for sending notifications
+- **Notification Service**: sends notifications to users
-- **Logging Service**: responsible for tracking everything that happens in the services
+- **Logging Service**: tracks activities across services

-For this scenario, we will define topics, producers, consumers, and events contract, as follows:
+In this scenario, we define topics, producers, consumers, and the event contract as follows:

 #### Topics

-- **new-order-topic**: receive events related to new orders
+- **new-order-topic**: receives events related to new orders
-- **inventory-empty-topic**: receive events related to inventory product quantity
+- **inventory-empty-topic**: receives events regarding product inventory consumption
-- **new-logging-action-topic**: receive events related to new actions from other services
+- **new-logging-action-topic**: receives events related to new actions from other services

 #### Consumers

 - **Inventory Service**: consumes events from **new-order-topic**
-- **Notification Service**: consumes events from **new-order-topic**, and **inventory-empty-topic**
+- **Notification Service**: consumes events from **new-order-topic** and **inventory-empty-topic**
 - **Logging Service**: consumes events from **new-logging-action-topic**

 #### Producers

-- **Order Service**: produces events to be sent to **new-order-topic** and **new-logging-action-topic**
+- **Order Service**: produces events for **new-order-topic** and **new-logging-action-topic**
-- **Inventory Service**: produces events to be sent to **inventory-empty-topic** and **new-logging-action-topic**
+- **Inventory Service**: produces events for **inventory-empty-topic** and **new-logging-action-topic**
-- **Notification Service**: produces events to be sent to **new-logging-action-topic**
+- **Notification Service**: produces events for **new-logging-action-topic**

 #### Events Contract per Topic